Chainsaw Man – The Movie: Reze Arc

-Chainsaw Man – The Movie: Reze Arc (劇場版 チェンソーマン レゼ篇, Gekijō-ban Chensō Man Reze-hen), also known simply as Chainsaw Man: Reze Arc, is a 2025 Japanese animated dark fantasy romantic action comedy film based on Tatsuki Fujimoto's manga series Chainsaw Man.
-Produced by MAPPA, directed by Tatsuya Yoshihara, and written by Hiroshi Seko, the film is a direct sequel to the first season of the anime television series and adapts events covered by the original manga's fifth and sixth volumes.
+Chainsaw Man – The Movie: Reze Arc (劇場版 チェンソーマン レゼ篇, Gekijō-ban Chensō Man Reze-hen) is a 2025 Japanese animated film directed by Tatsuya Yoshihara, written by Hiroshi Seko, and produced by MAPPA.
+Based on Tatsuki Fujimoto's manga series Chainsaw Man, the film is a direct sequel to the first season of the anime television series and adapts events covered by the original manga's fifth and sixth volumes.
 It is storyboarded by Daisuke Tokudo, Masato Nakazono, Sōta Shigetsugu, Takuya Niinuma, Tatsuya Yoshihara and Yuzuru Tachikawa.

 Chainsaw Man – The Movie: Reze Arc was released in Japan on September 19, 2025, by Toho.
-As of November 16, 2025, the film has grossed $168.2 million worldwide making it one of the highest-grossing Japanese films of all time and received positive reviews from critics.
+The film grossed $191.4 million worldwide, making it one of the highest-grossing Japanese films of all time, and received positive reviews from critics.
+The film was nominated for Best Animation Film at the 49th Japan Academy Film Prize.

 Plot

-Following Samurai Sword's defeat, (Note: As depicted in the finale of Chainsaw Man) Public Safety division leader Makima assigns the fanatical shark devil Beam as temporary partner to the devil hunter Denji (Chainsaw Man) while his regular partner Power has her excess blood drained.
-Makima takes Denji on a movie marathon date; both dislike all but the final film in the program, which moves them to tears.
+Following Katana Man's defeat, (Note: As depicted in the finale of Chainsaw Man) Public Safety division leader Makima assigns the fanatical Shark Fiend Beam as temporary partner to the devil hunter Denji (Chainsaw Man) while his regular partner Power has her excess blood drained.
+Makima takes Denji on a six-film movie marathon date; both dislike all but the final film in the program, which moves them to tears.
 During the date, Makima reassures Denji that he has a heart capable of feeling.

 Denji is caught in a storm while patrolling and takes shelter in a phone booth, where he meets a girl named Reze and later visits her at the café where she works.
-Her behavior leads Denji to believe she has feelings for him, though he is conflicted over his simultaneous attraction to Makima.
+Her behavior leads Denji to think she has feelings for him, though he is conflicted over his simultaneous attraction to Makima.
 Meanwhile, devil hunter Aki Hayakawa is assigned the Angel Devil as his new partner, whose touch shortens the lifespan of mortals.
 Angel's laziness and apathy towards humans become sources of mutual tension.

 Denji and Reze sneak into her school at night, where they skinny dip in the outdoor pool and she teaches him to swim.
 While separated from Denji, Reze is suddenly ambushed by an assassin who aims to torture her to control Denji; she feigns weakness before quickly killing the man and allying with his partnered devil, the Typhoon Devil.
 The day after, while watching fireworks at a festival, Reze asks Denji to run away with her.
 He hesitates, leading to her realization that there's another woman in Denji's life.
 Reze then kisses him, bites out his tongue, and incapacitates him revealing her true identity as the Bomb Devil.